militaryinvestor/militaryinvestor.github.io/_posts/2022-02-17-Spousal-IRA-Married-Couples-Can-Double-IRA-Investments.md

 #### Why does this matter?

-*If you opt to create a Spousal IRA for your spouse, then your household can invest up to $12,000/year in IRAs* - $6,000/year for you, and $6,000/year for your spouse - instead of just $6,000/year.
+**If you opt to create a Spousal IRA for your spouse, then your household can invest up to $12,000/year in IRAs** - $6,000/year for you, and $6,000/year for your spouse - instead of just $6,000/year.

-This increases the total amount of money you can invest in tax-advantaged accounts, maximizing your family's ability to increase wealth.
+This increases the total amount of money you can invest in tax-advantaged accounts, increasing your family's ability to build wealth.

 -------

 #### How do I create a Spousal IRA?

 A Spousal IRA is just a regular IRA.
 However, it must be created under your spouse's name.
-You can open an IRA the same way you did yours, such as with [Schwab](https://www.schwab.com/), [Vanguard](https://investor.vanguard.com/home), or [TD Ameritrade](https://www.tdameritrade.com/).
+You can open an IRA the same way you opened yours, preferrably through a low-cost brokerage such as [Schwab](https://www.schwab.com/), [Vanguard](https://investor.vanguard.com/home), or [TD Ameritrade](https://www.tdameritrade.com/).

 You'll likely have to create it in a separate account (with a separate login) for your spouse.